swohlrab/FUSTr_SW/ReadMe.md

 docker run -it --rm fustr-test /bin/bash

 # or on the VM
-screen -S frust docker run -it --rm -v `pwd`:/input fustr-test /bin/bash
+screen -S frust docker run -it -v `pwd`:/home/usr/data fustr /bin/bash

 #in the docker container, your data have to be in /home/usr/data (check this first).
 Otherwise copy them in there to specify the correct path for the VM